daphnekao/Spanning-ATM/README.md

 - Many functions in this implementation display error messages to the user such as "Not a valid response.
 Canceling transaction."
 However, a programmer fixing and extending this application might wish to throw actual errors and raise actual exceptions "behind the scenes" for efficient debugging.
+- This program currently does not handle negative numbers.